Montferrat: Literature

-In the second half of the 15th century stands in the field of dialect literature Gian Giorgio Allioni of Asti, poet, playwright and writer who knew poetry in French and Italian, wrote several farces in dialect, expressing "an Astezan" and provided a vivid picture of customs and life of the period and the Italian theatre of the 16th century, often steeped in satire and mockery.
+In the second half of the 15th century stands in the field of dialect literature Gian Giorgio Alione of Asti, poet, playwright and writer who knew poetry in French and Italian, wrote several farces in dialect, expressing "an Astezan" and provided a vivid picture of customs and life of the period and the Italian theatre of the 16th century, often steeped in satire and mockery.
 It was not until the 18th century to find two other versifiers Monferrato dialect that is the prior Incisa and Captain Joseph Stefano della Rocca, while in more recent times and in the 19th century that stands out the most famous Angelo Brofferio, politician, journalist and deputy linked to the Risorgimento, who wrote songs in dialect, plays and works of history.